Waverley-Christian-College/major-project-the-betas/README.md

 4. Replace `"your_tiingo_api_token"` in `tiingo_stock_plot.py` with your actual token.
 5. Run the script: `python tiingo_stock_plot.py`

-Stock Volatilty Tracker
+# 📈 Stock Volatility Tracker

-Purpose
+## 🎯 Purpose

-The Stock Volatility tracker, is a finance tool that states when the market has significant price fluctuations (volatility), either up or down and is an important part in risk assessment when investing in a stock.
-This tool uses data from the Tingo API to show periods of unusual price movements through graphs, tables and text.
+The **Stock Volatility Tracker** is a finance tool that identifies when the market experiences significant price fluctuations (volatility), either up or down.
+This is an important component in risk assessment when investing in stocks.
+Our tool leverages data from the Tiingo API to visualize periods of unusual price movements through intuitive graphs, tables, and actionable insights.

-Features
+## ✨ Features

-Volatility Visualization
+### 📊 Volatility Visualization
-This shows interactive charts displaying historical volatility, which allow the people to see the hsitorical fluctuations, these visulisations help people to idetify periods of high and low volatility.
-Which can help a person decide to buy the company
+Interactive charts displaying historical volatility allow users to see historical fluctuations at a glance.
+These visualizations help investors identify periods of high and low volatility, providing crucial context for making informed purchase decisions.

-Volitility Predicting
+### 🔮 Volatility Prediction
-Some trackers employ statistical models such as GARCH, which is a machine that uses algorithm to predict future volitility trends, which makes it easier to invest in a company.
+Our tracker employs statistical models such as GARCH (Generalized Autoregressive Conditional Heteroskedasticity), a sophisticated algorithm that helps predict future volatility trends, making it easier to develop investment strategies with confidence.

-Customizable Timeframes
+### ⏱️ Customizable Timeframes
-This allows users to select a timeframe eg. 1 month, 3 months or 1 year.
-Which supports the person with trend analysis and helping the person when making a choice.
+Users can select specific timeframes (e.g., 1 month, 3 months, or 1 year) for analysis.
+This flexibility supports comprehensive trend analysis and empowers investors when making crucial financial decisions.

+## 📋 How It Works

+1. **Data Retrieval**: Connect to Tiingo API to fetch historical stock price data
+2. **Analytics Processing**: Calculate volatility metrics across different time periods
+3. **Pattern Recognition**: Identify periods of unusually high or low volatility
+4. **Visualization**: Generate interactive charts and tables for intuitive understanding

-Contributors
+## 👨‍💻 Contributors

-David Ibrahim, Jonathan McNaught, Ethan Gunadi
+- **David Ibrahim** - *Visualization & User Interface*
+- **Jonathan McNaught** - *Data Retrieval & Core Metrics*
+- **Ethan Gunadi** - *Analysis & Advanced Metrics*

+*Made with ❤️ for Year 9 Computer Science Project*